-- 4.1 Structure of carbenes (singlet and triplet) generation of carbenes addition and insertion reactions. - 4.2 Rearrangement reactions of carbenes such as Wolff rearrangement generation and reactions of ylids by carbenoid decomposition. - 4.3 Structure, generation and reactions of nitrene and related electron deficient nitrene intermediates. - 4.4 Hoffmann, Curtius, Lossen, Schmidt and Beckmann rearrangement reactions. - 4.5 Arynes: Generation, structure, stability and reactions.
-Orientation effect- amination of haloarenes.
+- 4.1 Structure of carbenes (singlet and triplet) generation of carbenes Reimer Tiemann reaction, Reactions of carbenes addition and insertion reactions. - 4.2 Rearrangement reactions of carbenes such as Wolff rearrangement generation and reactions of ylids by carbenoid decomposition. - 4.3 Structure, generation and reactions of nitrene and related electron deficient nitrene intermediates. - 4.4 Hoffmann, Curtius, Lossen, Schmidt and Beckmann rearrangement reactions. - 4.5 Arynes: Generation, structure, stability and reactions.
+Orientation effect amination of haloarenes.